adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-call-of-the-sea.md

-The reason Norah's presence signals such a signification alteration to what would otherwise be a fairly formulaic conglomerate of Lovecraftian tropes is that to her, the island\'s mysteries represent a sliver of never-before-felt hope.
+The reason Norah's presence signals such a signification alteration to what would otherwise be a fairly formulaic conglomerate of Lovecraftian tropes is that to her, the island's mysteries represent a sliver of never-before-felt hope.
 The consequence of her resulting optimism is first and foremost a subtle shift in the atmosphere.
 Jules Verne-like adventure and dreamlike qualities exist across many of Lovecraft's